Telephones and Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Step 3: Submit the required documents and complete the application form

-Step 4: Pay the licence fee and select your office or flexi-desk package
+Step 4: Pay the license fee and select your office or flexi-desk package

-Step 5: Receive your trading licence, typically within 3 to 7 working days
+Step 5: Receive your trading license, typically within 3 to 7 working days

 Step 6: Apply for residence visas for shareholders and employees as needed